DinaTaklit/React-Course-APP/README.md

 - ` "start:api": "node tools/apiServer.js",` : this script will use Node to call `tools/apiServer.js`.
 - We want to reacreate the mock database each time that we start our API. to do so let us create another script called `prestart:api`that will use node to call `tools/createMockDB.js`.
 By convention, this will run before `start:api` because it has the same name, but prefixed with `pre`.
 The mock database will be recreated in each restart
 - Now let set set up the mock api to start every time we start the app.
 To do so we should reanem the start script => `"start:dev":react-scripts start` then create a new start script right above it.
 Here we're going to use the `npm-run-all` package, which provides a command called `run-p` this will allow to run both the app and the mock api in the same time. `run-p` stand for run parallel.
 We provide this command with list of scripts we want to run in the same time in our case `start:dev`, `start:api` => `"start": run-p start:dev start:api`.
 Once we run now npm start it should run both the application and our mock api.

+#### Use the mock API

+The folder `api` under `src` folder contains file that make it easier to use the mock API:

+- `CourseApi` contains functions that will get courses, save courses and delete courses.
+- `AuthorApi`contains functions that will get authors, save authors and delete authors.
+- `apiUtils` centralizes the handling of our API responses.
+We're using fetch to make API class.
+Fetch is build into modern browsers so we can make HTTP calls without installing an extra library.

 ## Credits
 All credits got for [Building Applications with React and Flux](https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents) cours in react Path in pluralsight made by Cory House.